Have you thought about becoming an author? Is writing a book on your bucket list?

 2. Have Your eBook Edited by Someone Other than You

 As an author newbie and after writing my first book I realized that although I could put together the content and flow of the book, my punctuation and grammar skills were at best mediocre.
 Fortunately, I knew someone that was a journalist and she agreed to edit the books for me.
-In addition, after each book was edited I provided a copy of the book to other family members to read in a last ditch effort to catch any errors before I published it.
+In addition, after each book was edited I provided a copy of the book to other family members to read in the last ditch effort to catch any errors before I published it.

 Regardless of how strong your grammar skills are, you should have someone else edit your book.
 I can tell you from experience that as an author it’s very easy to get caught up in the story-line and flow of the book your writing, and having someone perform a final check is essential.